 Despite these limitations, the cartoons, paintings, and sculptures of love goddesses share the same salient characteristics.

 Cultural and regional variations do exist, but are smaller than you might assume.
 For instance, the ideal women preferred by American and Japanese men are more similar than real American and Japanese women!

 Finally, here are three of the goddesses juxtaposed with human models.

-In mathematical terms, the most popular sex dolls have an average waist to bust ratio of 0.61, and an average waist to hip ratio of 0.61 too.
+In mathematical terms, the most popular sex dolls at the four retailers had a waist to bust ratio of 0.61, and a waist to hip ratio of 0.61 too.
 In normal bust-waist-hips clothing measurements, that’s equivalent to 39-24-39.
+To check this number I averaged the measurements of over two hundred sex dolls from the inventory of one retailer.
+The resulting proportions were 0.65 and 0.61 respectively, equivalent to 37-24-39.
 By contrast, the average Victoria’s Secret model has a waist to bust ratio of 0.75, a waist to hip ratio of 0.71, and clothing measurements of 32-24-34.

 As you can see, the typical sex doll resembles the example images in the previous section, while the runway model is distinctly different: not only thinner, but also narrower at both the hips and chest.
 The runway model's greater height also causes her body to seem more elongated.

 The differences are evident from the rear as well.
 In addition to wider hips, the typical sex doll has far thicker buttocks and thighs than a runway model, with no thigh gap.
 The overall appearance is rounded instead of flat.

 Sex dolls might be inherently tawdry, but the example below shows their basic shape is both beautiful and respectable in a woman with the right clothing and presentation, even when judged by very conservative standards.
 In fact, sex dolls are much closer to the classic female figure of traditional painting than fashion models are.